Moving home checklist

-Moving home can be overwhelming – but it doesn't have to be!
-Follow our timeline and tick off tasks as the weeks go by leading up to the big move.
+Moving home doesn't have to be overwhelming!
+Follow our timeline checklist and tick off tasks as the weeks go by leading up to the big move.
 We've broken down all the essentials you need to complete at least eight weeks before your moving date.

 Plan and prepare!

 Leave yourself enough time to plan ahead of your move.
 Getting all your ducks in a row will help reduce stress later down the line.

 Keep a folder handy with all home moving documents safe.
 It's also a good idea to review your home insurance policy to ensure that it covers your new home from the day you move in.